While I'm Livin'

-While I'm Livin' is the twenty-fifth studio album by American country music singer Tanya Tucker.
+While I'm Livin' is the 26th studio album by American country music singer-songwriter Tanya Tucker.
 It was released on August 23, 2019, by Fantasy Records.
 The album was produced by Brandi Carlile and Shooter Jennings.
 It is Tucker's first album in a decade, since 2009's My Turn, and her first album of original material since her 2002 album, Tanya.
 The album earned Tucker the Grammy Award for Best Country Album at the 62nd Annual Grammy Awards in addition to winning Best Country Song for "Bring My Flowers Now" which was also nominated for Best Country Solo Performance, and the all-genre Grammy Award for Song of the Year.
 Rolling Stone placed the album at number one on the publication's list of the 40 Best Country and Americana Albums of 2019 and number 24 on their list of the top 50 Albums of 2019.
 Tucker promoted the album throughout 2019 with the While I'm Livin' Tour and continued to support the album in the first quarter of 2020 on the Bring My Flowers Now Tour, a partnership with CMT's Next Women of Country.
 The COVID-19 pandemic caused the remainder of the tour to be postponed until July 2021.